phisko/kengine/systems/opengl/OpenGLSystem.md

 If building in debug mode, the following debug elements are automatically added (from [Controllers.hpp](Controllers.hpp)):
 * A shader controller, letting you enable/disable individual shaders
 * A texture debugger, letting you draw the individual components of the GBuffer or any texture registered by shaders

-### Input

-Input is captured and transferred to [InputBufferComponents](../../components/data/InputBufferComponent.md).